Szczecin

 Harbor Gate, Szczecin

-This large city hall building in Pomeranian gothic architecture was built 1875-1879.
-The city magistrate and city council were located here, while today there are mainly maritime-related organizations in the beautiful building.
+Czerwony Ratusz is Szczecin’s large red town hall building, which was built in noble Pomeranian Neo-Gothic style in the years 1875-1879.
+From the time it was built, the city’s magistrate and city council were located here, while today there are primarily maritime-related organizations and offices in the beautiful building.

 St John's Church, Szczecin

 The large, circular Grunwald Square is the center of the so-called Parisian Szczecin.
-In this part of the city there are prestigious buildings around the many streets and squares.
+In this part of the city, there are distinguished buildings around the many squares and avenues that were laid out in the decades before and after 1900.
+Following examples from Paris, a total of eight streets radiate from Plac Grunwaldzki, thereby forming a kind of center in the neighborhood.

 King's Gate, Szczecin

-The King’s Gate is part of the old fortifications of the Prussians around the city, and it was built in Baroque style during the rule of Emperor Friedrich Wilhelm I in the years 1725-1727.
+The King’s Gate is part of the old Prussian fortifications that were built around 18th-century Stettin.
+The gate was constructed in Baroque style during the rule of Emperor Friedrich Wilhelm I in the years 1725-1727.
+The reason was that Sweden ceded parts of Pomerania including Stettin to Prussia with the Stockholm Agreement in 1720.

-Szczecin’s old town was formerly surrounded by a city wall, which with its gates and towers was an important part of the city’s defense.
-The Virgin Tower is the only one preserved tower from these medieval fortifications.
+Baszta Panieńską or Maiden’s Tower is a tower that stands as the only surviving one of Szczecin’s medieval fortifications.
+The city’s old town was formerly surrounded by a city wall, which with its gates and towers formed an important part of the city’s defenses.
+The wall measured 2,510 meters in its time.

 Garrison Church, Szczecin